 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Competition is fierce when it comes to wedding registries; practically every store that sells home goods wants your business.
 Choosing a place to register can be tough.
-We make the task easy by identifying five of today's best wedding registries and evaluating their services.

 In the midst of planning a wedding, the last thing you want is a hassle with your registry.
 You don't want your guests to feel stressed about finding or purchasing your gifts, either.
 In this section, we explore the elements of each registry that affect their convenience: store locations, return policies, shipping fees, and more.